beyond-the-library/beyond-the-library.github.io/index.md

 ## Overview

-Beyond the Library is a web application for students to post and share study spots throughout the UH Manoa campus and the surrounding areas so that other students become aware of possible study spots.
-This is to inform UH students that there are other locations beside the library to study (hence the name).
+Currently, there is no dedicated website for study spots for UH students!
+Well that was the case until now.
+Beyond the Library is a web application for UH students to discover and share study spots both on the UH campus grounds and the surrounding areas.
+This is to encourage UH students to got **beyond the library** when it comes to sitting down and studying (hence the name).

+### Special Sauce

+The "special sauce" of Beyond the Library is the integration of a map to the study spot cards.
+This allows user to easily determine the location of a study spot as well as other study spots nearby.
+Users can also share these thoughts by posting comments on the study spot cards.

 ## User Guide